ibireme/yyjson/doc/API.md

 # Null Check
-The library's public API will do `null check` for every input parameter to avoid crashes.
+The library's public APIs perform a `null check` for every input parameter to prevent crashes.

-For example, when reading a JSON, you don't need to do null check or type check on each value:
+For example, when reading a JSON, you don't need to perform null checks or type checks on each value:
 ```c
 yyjson_doc *doc = yyjson_read(NULL, 0, 0); // doc is NULL
 yyjson_val *val = yyjson_doc_get_root(doc); // val is NULL